 St. Cecilia Grade, Concert Certificate Music and Performing Arts Examinations may be registered on various Australian State education certificates.
 Musicians who are keen to further their studies at the various tertiary schools, colleges, universities and conservatoires are advised to contact the individual organisations concerned to ascertain entrance requirements and audition procedures.

 St. Cecilia teaching diplomas may assist teachers with their membership application to various professional organisations throughout the world.
 St. Cecilia aims to provide appropriate advice and assistance to musicians who hold St. Cecilia qualifications.

 Candidates who choose to cancel their examination may do so at any time.
 Fees and associated costs will not be refunded or credited.
 Students who fail to attend at their appointed day and time may re-enter for the next available session with full payment of fees.
-Candidates may choose to transfer their examination to the next available session and centre by returning their appointment form with a new entry form and transfer fee of $55 per grade and $150 per Diploma.
+Candidates may choose to transfer their examination to the next available session and centre by returning their appointment form with a new entry form and half-fee payment for the same grade.
 Transfers may also be made on-line.
 Transfers must be completed before the scheduled examination – retrospective transfers will not be accepted.
 Transfers may only be made within the same calendar year i.e. 1st January – 31st December.
 December examinations cannot be transferred.